-Dr. de Villa received her degrees as Doctor of Medicine and Master of Health Science (MHSc) (Health Promotion) from the University of Toronto and holds a Master of Business Administration from the Schulich School of Business.
-Dr. de Villa is also an Adjunct Professor at the Dalla Lana School of Health at the University of Toronto.
+Dr. de Villa earned her Doctor of Medicine and Master of Health Science (MHSc) degree in Health Promotion from the University of Toronto.
+She also holds a Master of Business Administration (MBA) from the Schulich School of Business at York University and is an Adjunct Professor at the Dalla Lana School of Public Health at the University of Toronto.

 Dr. de Villa has authored, published and presented research on issues including public health considerations for city planning and emergency preparedness, communicable and infectious disease control, and public health policy development.

-Dr. de Villa has been recognized for her leadership and achievements with Faculty Educator awards from the University of Toronto – Public Health and Preventative Medicine Residency Program and the Naimark Award, presented by the Canadian Foundation for Healthcare Improvement.
+Dr. de Villa has been recognized for her contributions to health equity, health communication and community engagement, receiving accolades from IABC/Toronto as Communicator of the Year in 2021, “Most Influential Filipina Woman in the World” Award in 2022, Faculty Educator awards from the University of Toronto – Public Health and Preventative Medicine Residency Program and the Naimark Award, presented by the Canadian Foundation for Healthcare Improvement for her innovative approaches to addressing public health challenges.